10 min read

 Bring the Right Audience In

-Explaining the importance of the right audience, marketing gurus often bring up the story of luxury vehicle brands like Bugatti or Lamborghini advertisements never producing any TVC because their customers do not have the time to remain in front of a television.
-Indeed, if your products cost million plus per unit, you want to attract the attention of that group who can afford such luxury.
+Explaining the importance of the right audience, marketing gurus often bring up the story of luxury vehicle brands like Bugatti or Lamborghini advertisements never producing any TVC because their customers do not have time to remain in front of a television.
+Indeed, if your products cost millions per unit, you want to attract the attention of that group who can afford such luxury.

 Facebook works in the similar way.
-Out of billions of active users, you need to find the right audience groups for your Facebook page from these people.
-You surely do not want to waste your valuable time with an audience that does not need your service or worse.
+Out of a couple billion active users, you need to find the right audience groups for your Facebook page from these people.
+You surely do not want to waste your valuable time with an audience that does not need your service or worse, can't afford it.

 - Post Content: It doesn't matter if you already have quite a lot of followers or are just starting a Facebook page, posting content regularly is one of the most significant parts of a Facebook marketing strategy.
 Content is what will keep your followers engaged on your page and generate more interactions.
 Followers also share content, which increases the visibility of a page.
 Content could be simple statuses, updates, images, videos, or articles.
 Facebook pages do have plenty of options in terms of content.
 Businesses can choose their content type and create materials accordingly.
 For instance, you can show a short video about your new product to create awareness or you can create an offer for products on clearance.
 An important trick here is to keep content relevant to your business.
 You will find more information about relevant content in the next section.

-- Reshare Content: Maybe don’t share your direct competitors’ content but sharing other pages’ contents can generate followers.
+- Reshare Content: Maybe don’t share your direct competitors’ content, but sharing other pages’ content can generate followers.
 For example, if you are selling makeover items, sharing posts from L’Oréal or Chanel could bring their page followers to your page.

 - Embedding Social Media on Your Website: Your website should be generating a lot of traffic and that can be a great source to bring the right audience to your Facebook page.
 You can place a widget on your landing page or use a "Follow our Facebook” link once someone spends a decent time on your site.